CSPS-EFPC-DAAN/Learner-Manual-Manuel-de-l-apprenant/index.md

 Teams, which will be formed prior to bootcamp, will be typically made of 5 to 8 learners with representatives from each stream.
 You will share and collaborate with your team during your entire Premium journey, including during Practicum when you will be prototyping a solution for a real business problem.

-**2. 7 weeks of part-time learning through work on problem and sharing in the learning circles**
+**2. Seven weeks of part-time learning through problem exploration, solution discovery and sharing in the learning circles**

 Following Bootcamp, you will meet with your team once a week for 1.5-2 hours in your learning circle, whose objectives is to provide all team members an opportunity to:
 * share what they have learned in their respective stream